Raiders' Carl Nassib announces he is gay: 'I’ve been meaning to do this for a while now'

 TOM BRADY SLAMS UNNAMED NFL TEAM THAT LOST INTEREST IN FREE AGENCY: 'YOU’RE STICKING WITH THAT MOTHERF-----?'

-Nassib also said that he is donating $100,000 to The Trevor Project, which is the "world’s largest suicide prevention and crisis intervention organization for LGBTQ youth."
+Nassib also said that he is donating $100,000 to The Trevor Project, which is the "world’s largest suicide prevention and crisis intervention organization for LGBTQ+ youth."

 "I’m very excited to be a part of it and help in any way that I can and I’m really pumped to see what the future holds," Nassib concluded.